Key takeaways:

 Why measuring customer experience matters

-- Give your team clear steps to improve instead of relying on guesswork
+- Give your support team clear direction instead of relying on guesswork

 What is a customer experience scorecard?

-Key categories of customer experience metrics for small business
+Key categories of customer experience metrics for small businesses

 A scorecard only works if you track the right numbers.
 Focus on metrics that show customer engagement, satisfaction, and loyalty.
 You can group them into several areas and then pick one from each to keep things manageable.
 Surveys, for instance, reveal pain points and positive feedback, especially when asked at the right moments in the customer journey.
 Keep questions short and scales simple so results are easy to track over time.